ShabnaNazar/Terraform_mySQL_Python_ETL/README.md

 Section 1 Goal: Database Configuration & Python ETL Provision one database of your choosing (SQL, NoSQL, Graph).
 Write a python ETL that ingests the provided data, transforms it in some way, and loads it into the database.
 This should be reproducible code with documentation.
 (Terraform / Cloudformation / Ansible, docker-compose etc).

-As part of the take home assignment section 1:
+As part of the take home assignment section 1: I have done the below tasks

-  1) Using Terraform to provision mySQL server and DB in Azure cloud.
+  1) Used Terraform to provision mySQL server and DB in Azure cloud.
-  2) Using Python code to Extract the file from local, after few basic checks transform it and Load to the Azure SQL DB.
+  2) Python code to Extract the file from local, after few basic checks Transform it and Load to the Azure SQL DB.

 # Provisioning mySQL Server and DB using Terraform: